St John the Baptist, Colerne

 Eco Church Activities

-On Saturday, 7th June, from 2 to 4pm in the churchyard there will be 'God’s Acre - COUNT ON NATURE' to which everyone is invited to identify as many species as they can find.
-Possible moth hunt led by Chris Woods.
+On Saturday, 7th June, we conducted a 'God’s Acre - COUNT ON NATURE' to which everyone was invited to identify as many species as they can find.

-On Sunday 8th June from midday to 3,30pm there will be a NATURE DAY organised by Wild Colerne.
-There will be multiple stalls in the Market Place and churchyard, with all supporting NATURE: Eco church will be there with seed bomb making or wild flower seed sewing in a pot, all our usual educational and awareness raising material from ARocha, God’s Acre etc, photographic display with audio support in the church building.
-An update on the swift hotel project.
-Altar cloth Sewing Project in Lady Chapel (TBC).
+On Sunday 8th June, there was a NATURE DAY organised by Wild Colerne.
+There were mulltiple stalls in the Market Place and churchyard, all supporting NATURE: Eco church with seed bomb making and wild flower seed sewing in a pot, all our usual educational and awareness raising material from ARocha, God’s Acre etc, photographic display with audio support in the church building.
+An update was provided on the swift hotel project - now completed.

-The film follows the highs and lows of the Conham Bathers, Bristol’s clean water campaigners as they fight for the safety of wild swimming on their beloved Avon River.
+The film followed the highs and lows of the Conham Bathers, Bristol’s clean water campaigners as they fight for the safety of wild swimming on their beloved Avon River.

-The event is organised by Wild Colerne in collaboration with St John the Baptist Eco Church, and supported by Colerne Parish Council.
+The event was organised by Wild Colerne in collaboration with St John the Baptist Eco Church, and supported by Colerne Parish Council.

 Location Vicarage Lane, Colerne, Chippenham, SN14 8EL